tkareine/emacs.d/README.md

 relevant.
 For instance, only a selection of enabled minor modes is shown.
 See [etc/tk-looks.el], grep for `mode-line-format`.

-### JavaScript, TypeScript, and React file editing
+### JavaScript, TypeScript, and JSX source file editing

 I have customized [js2-mode] (for `.js` sources), [rjsx-mode] (`.jsx`), and [typescript-mode] (`.ts`, `.tsx`) major modes to work together with